State of South Sumatra: Background

+Formation

+On 25 November 1945 and later used as the basis for talks during the Malino Conference in July 1946.
+In this conference, representatives of Kalimantan and East Indonesia concluded that in the Indonesian constitutional order, federalism should be the basis of a unitary state system covering the whole of Indonesia, thus forming the United States of Indonesia.
+The connection between the federal state and the Dutch desire to maintain power in Indonesia is reinforced by the fact that the boundaries of the states formed by the Dutch in Sumatra and Java were the armistice lines drawn by the Netherlands and the Republic of Indonesia.
+This shows that the states were a Dutch fabrication.
+Dutch politics in creating a federal state in South Sumatra was supported by the political situation in Palembang when the political elite was in a weak state, this made it easier for the Dutch to enter politics by influencing people to cooperate with.

 In December 1947, the Dutch established a Body for the Preparation of South Sumatra to establish a federal state in an area originally planned to remain part of the Republic of Indonesia.
 Subsequently the Dutch also formed a 36-member advisory council comprising 30 Indonesians, 2 Dutch citizens and representatives of the Chinese, Arabic and Indian ethnic communities.
 This group then elected Abdul Malik as its chairman, and he became head of state when State of South Sumatra was formally established on 30 August 1948.
 It covered approximately one quarter of the area of the province of South Sumatra.

+In the regulation of the South Sumatra State Administration, the area included in the NSS is the area in the government decree dated 30 August 1948 number 4 (staadsblad number 204), namely the territory of South Sumatra.
+The state capital is Palembang, the official language is Indonesian.
+According to Kahin, although South Sumatra had the status of a state for eight months its territory only covered the Palembang Prefecture, about a quarter of South Sumatra.
+Meanwhile, Abdul Malik as Wali Negara said that there were several areas that would be voluntarily included in the NSS, including areas in Palembang, Bengkulu and Jambi.
+Although this area did not fully cover the areas in South Sumatra, it was sufficient to represent the South Sumatra region.
+The inhabitants of these areas were culturally attached to South Sumatra and through free and democratic expression expressed a wish to join the NSS.
+Thus all people residing in the territory of the state have equal rights and protection.

 Government

 Upon the establishment of the state, Abdul Malik was inaugurated as head of state by a representative of the Dutch crown in Palembang's Great Mosque.
 The people's representative assembly, a continuation of the advisory council, was the most powerful state institution, but the annual state budget was set by the head of state, and submitted it to the assembly for approval.
 A number of government departments were established, and ministers appointed as follows: